iffy/generalconference/data/eng/1995-10/001-hyrum-smith-firm-as-the-pillars-of-heaven/text.md

-# Hyrum Smith: “Firm As the Pillars of Heaven”
+# Hyrum Smith:“Firm As the Pillars of Heaven”

 My dear brothers and sisters, I am grateful to be able to stand before you today.
 After undergoing heart-bypass surgery two months ago, I am grateful to